smllb/cogumelista/README.md

 ## Installation
-Just your regular DiscordJs bot, set-up a config.json properly with your application token and you are good to go.
+Just your regular DiscordJs bot, set-up a config.json properly with your application token and you are good to go (remember to  have yt-dlp and ffmpeg on the PATH of your system)

 ## Main goals:
   * Mess around with ffmpeg and yt-dlp options  to give more detailed user inputs with ease